hipparcos/sudoku/README.md

 ## Build

 This project has been developed & build using Eclipse.
-Basic usage involves the export of a runnable jar named sudoku.jar in the project root directory.
+Basic workflow involves the export of a runnable jar named sudoku.jar in the project /bin/ directory.

 ## Usage